Diarrhoea in dogs

 - Vomiting as well as having diarrhoea

-- Painful stomach e.g. if they yelp when they are picked up or growl when you touch near their tummy or they are standing in a 'prayer position' with their front legs on the floor and hind legs stood up (see picture).
+- Painful stomach (i.e. yelping when they are touched or picked up or standing in a 'prayer position' with their front legs on the floor and hind legs stood up – see image).

-Diarrhoea is a very common problem in dogs, fortunately it often passes within 1-2 days.
+Diarrhoea in dogs is a very common problem, and fortunately, often passes within 1-2 days.

-If your dog has diarrhoea (without blood or mucus) but is otherwise happy, well and behaving normally you could try to settle them at home.
-If they don’t improve quickly or you are concerned about them at any point book an appointment with your vet.
+If your dog has diarrhoea (without blood or mucus) but is otherwise happy, well and behaving normally, you could try to settle them at home.
+Book an appointment with your vet if your dog isn’t improving or if you’re concerned at any point.

 Suggestions to settle your dog’s stomach: